johnhenry/lib/js/liedenticon/0.0.4/readme.md

-# Liedenticons
+# Liedenticon

 Transform a string into a unique image.

-## Liedenticons vs Identicons
+## Liedenticon vs Identicon

-Liedenticons is a ~~ripoff of~~ extension of [Identicon](https://github.com/stewartlord/identicon.js/tree/master) with a few major differences.
+Liedenticon is a ~~ripoff of~~ refinement of [Identicon](https://github.com/stewartlord/identicon.js/tree/master) with a few major differences.

 ### Modules